Chhang Dawa Sherpa

+By October 2024, Chhang Dawa and Mingma successfully completed their mission of ascending the Seven Summits, which are the seven highest peaks on each continent.
+This achievement made them the first siblings to accomplish this feat.

 Early life

 Chhang Dawa Sherpa was born and grew up in the rural village of Narbuchaur in Makalu Village of Sankhuwasabha District in Nepal.

-Dawa as his first 8000ers, first reached the summit of Makalu (8485 m) in the Spring of 2001 without supplementary oxygen along with his brother Mingma Sherpa.
-He and his brother Mingma Sherpa attained the Guinness world record of "World's First Two Brothers" to successfully summit the fourteen mountains of the world which are over 8000 meters in height.
+Dawa as his first 8000ers, first reached the summit of Makalu (8485 m) in the spring of 2001 without supplementary oxygen along with his brother Mingma Sherpa.
+He and his brother Mingma Sherpa attained the Guinness world record of "World's First Two Brothers" to successfully summit the 14 mountains of the world which are over 8000 meters in height.
 Sherpa brothers used supplementary oxygen only on four highest 8000ers among all fourteen.
 They now operate the expedition company named Seven Summits Treks, which organize climbs and treks throughout Nepal, Pakistan and China.

 First Ascent

 28 April in 2010, Chhang Dawa Sherpa along with Carlos Soria Fontán, Tente Lagunilla and Sherpa's team made the first ascent of Mt.
 Dome Khang (7,260m).